Nox-Erebos/LoneMartian/Armor/Krieger Cybernetic Exoskeleton Teir 2.md

 # Obtaining

-**Krieger Cybernetic Exoskeleton Teir 2** can be found created by combining :
+**Krieger Cybernetic Exoskeleton Teir 2** can be created by combining :

 **- 1x Krieger Cybernetic Exoskeleton Teir 1**